-Metal flue protector strip on top of the back brick (not fitted on the 10 or 12 Series) Log retainer (not fitted on the Milan 4 Series).
+Metal flue protector strip on top of the back brick (only on the 4kW Eco 2022).
+Log retainer (not fitted on the Milan 4 Series).

-Multi-Fuel 6 and 8 Series Stoves
+Multi-Fuel 6 and 8 Series Stoves:

 Secondary baffle.
 Ash pan.
 Cast iron grate complete with riddling section.
 Log retainer.
 Firebricks: rear and sides.